Respect the Technique: Hip Hop & Technology! The 3rd annual Hip-Hop Studies Conference will be held at Howard University from November 14 to 16, 2025.

 • AFST 122: ST: Black Women & Popular Culture

-• ENGW 283: ST: Prophetic Hip Hop & the African American Literary Tradition
+• ENGL 283: ST: Prophetic Hip Hop & the African American Literary Tradition

 • FASH 102: African American Dress